Why Choose an Associate Degree in Computer Science?

 - Associate of arts in computer information systems

 - Associate of science in technology (computer technologies)

 - Associate of applied science in technical studies (computer technologies)

 - Associate of science in information sciences and technology

 U.S. Associate Graduates in CS, 2008-2015

 Online Associate Degree in Computer Science

 Computer and information science departments embrace the convenience of delivering quality education online and feature curriculums well-suited to the online format.
-Lecture theories are taught through discussion boards and digital reading materials, and they can be put into practice through programs relevant to your classes.
+Students receive lecture theories through discussion boards and digital reading materials.

-Online students also have a more flexible schedule than their on-campus counterparts.
+Online students also enjoy a more flexible schedule than their on-campus counterparts.
 Like residential students, distance learners must submit assignments and take exams by certain dates, but they can usually watch lectures at their convenience.
-With access to digital library materials and virtual office hours with professors and academic advisors, online computer science students have the same resources as their on-campus peers.
+With access to digital library materials and virtual office hours with professors and academic advisers, online computer science students enjoy the same resources as their on-campus peers.